IDEA-Research/Motion-X/non-mocap-dataset-process/Load_motion_data.md

-### Load a local motion sequence for mesh recovery
+### Load a local SMPL-X motion sequence for whole-body mesh recovery from videos or an image

 ```python
 annot_path = "/your/data/root/mesh_recovery/local_motion/Act_cute_and_sitting_at_the_same_time_clip1.json"